On the deformation theory of $\mathbb{E}_\infty$-coalgebras: Introduction

 \subsection{Acknowledgments}

-This paper is based on my Master's Thesis which was advised by Thomas Nikolaus and Achim Krause.
+This paper is based on my Master's thesis which was advised by Thomas Nikolaus and Achim Krause.
 I would like to thank them for guiding this project and being wonderful teachers throughout the years.
-I want to especially thank Achim Krause for countless hours of insightful discussions and his tremendous patience with my questions.
-I also want to thank Marin Janssen for being a mathematical mentor and an inspiration to me for many years.
-Lastly I want to thank Anika Laschewski for dilligently proofreading the entire thing.
+I want to especially thank Achim Krause for many insightful discussions and his tremendous patience with my questions.
+The proof of the final results added in this version emerged from discussions with Robert Burklund and Tom Bachmann and utilizes their recent work on coalgebras.
+I am grateful for their input and fearless treatment of pro-objects.
+I was supported by the Danish National Research Foundation through the Copenhagen Center for Geometry and Topology (DNRF 151) for the later revisions on this work. \addtocontents{toc}{ }